cyril-pierro/chat_app_system/backend/services/account/README.md

 # Account Service

 This service is responsible for the authentication and authorization of users of the chat application.
-It also supports user operations like change password, email, etc
+It also supports user operations and account operations

 ## It uses the following to start it up

 - Bash script (.sh file)
 - Command line option with poetry

 **Note** Always migrate your database before running the application